 Success criteria are shared, discussed and agreed with pupils.
 They are differentiated where appropriate to ensure all pupils can make progress towards the learning objective.
 Success criteria are used as a basis for evaluation of the lesson by the teacher, support staff and the children.
 They should be referred to throughout the lesson.
 This forms part of key questioning and plenaries/mini plenaries.

 Non-Negotiables

-- When planning, curriculum overviews for each unit guide weekly planning and the unit curriculum plans to ensure that all objectives are covered.
-The content in this overview must be covered. - All lessons should have a guided focus and active teaching should take place throughout. - Support staff should be planned for effectively and should always have copies of planning prior to the lesson.
+• When planning, curriculum overviews for each unit guide weekly planning and the unit curriculum plans to ensure that all objectives are covered.
+The content in this overview must be covered.

 English